openvenues/libpostal/CONTRIBUTING.md

 - Be constructive.
 Try to help solve the problem.
 - Always search for existing issues before submitting one.
-- If you've written your own address parsing library/service, whether open-source or proprietary, don't raise issues with the intent of highlighting libpostal's shortcomings relative to your own solution.
-Build your project up rather than tearing others down.
+- If you've written your own address parsing library/service, whether open-source or proprietary, don't raise issues simply to advertise for your project/solution.
+Write about it elsewhere, and save the issues page for people who are actually using libpostal.

 ### Bad parses

 Libpostal's parser uses machine learning.
-Contrary to the hype, that doesn't mean it can do everything a human brain can do.
+It improves as the data improves, but contrary to the hype, that doesn't mean it can do everything a human brain can do.
 Addresses have many edge cases, and while we cover a substantial number of them, we may not be able to handle every bizarre edge case that comes up.

 When reporting a parser issue, only submit one issue per problematic *pattern* of address, preferably with multiple addresses attached.
 For each address, please include at minimum: